GantMan/Artificial-Eyeliner/README.md

 <img src="https://github.com/kaushil24/Artificial-Eyeliner/blob/master/Media/working.jpg" height="1000">

 ## To Do:
-- [ ] Analyze the result on different eye shapes and color
+- [ ] Analyze the result on different eye shapes and color.
-- [ ] Dynamically change eyeliner thickness based on the distance between subject and camera
+- [ ] Dynamically change eyeliner thickness based on the distance between subject and camera.
+- [ ] Add support for people wearing spectacles.

 ## Version Info:
 * Python - 3.6